GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_index.md

 | Can use OAuth | User | Allows an user to authorize applications |
 | Can manage OAuth-Clients | Admin | Can manage OAuth-Clients |

+## Settings
+`Configuration > Security > OAuth-Provider`:
+* Send Emails to the user if client is authorized for the first time - *user get's an email with information about his authorization.
+You should enable this option e.g. when using password grant type.*

 ## Security
 Please use only encrypted connections (SSL/TLS) for accessing the OAuth-Endpoints, as personal information (e.g. email address) is transfered or can be accessed.
 Also, use `POST` for transfering parameters wherever possible.